file transfer

-This glossary explains various keywords that will help you understand the mindset necessary for data utilization and successful DX.
+This glossary provides explanations of various keywords to help you understand the concepts necessary for successful data utilization and digital transformation (DX).

-This time, let's think about "file integration" as a means of connecting various systems and people.
+This time, let's consider "file transfer" as a means of connecting various systems and people.

-File integration is a method of integration that uses files as a means of transferring data.
-It refers to the integration of systems with other systems, or systems with people, through files.
+file transfer refers to a method of integration that uses files as a means of data transfer.
+It involves linking systems together, or systems together with people, through files.

 Collaboration is essential for utilizing IT systems